manasab123/Anti-Ragging/README.md

-# 🛡️ Anti-Ragging Complaint Management System
+# Anti-Ragging Complaint Management System

-A secure and efficient web-based platform to **report**, **track**, and **prevent ragging incidents** in collages.
+A secure and efficient web-based platform to **report**, **track**, and **prevent ragging incidents** in colleges.
 This project aims to empower students with a simple and anonymous way to raise concerns and ensure a safer campus environment.

 ---

-## 🚀 Features
+## Features

-- 📝 Submit ragging complaints anonymously or with identity
+- Submit ragging complaints anonymously or with identity
-- 👮 Admin dashboard to view, update, and resolve complaints
+- Admin dashboard to view, update, and resolve complaints
-- 🔒 Secure authentication and role-based access
+- Secure authentication and role-based access
-- 📊 Real-time status tracking of complaints
+- Real-time status tracking of complaints
-- 📬 Email notifications for status updates
+- Email notifications for status updates
-- 🌐 Modern UI with mobile responsiveness
+- Modern UI with mobile responsiveness

 ---